joe-ervin05/atomicbase/README.md

 ## Contributing

-Atomicbase is fully free and open source under the MIT license.
+Atomicbase is fully free and open source under the Apache-2.0 license.
 It is free for any kind of use.

-The only thing that I ask is that if you profit off of it significantly please consider contributing to its development.

 All contributions are appreciated including:
 - [Contributing to the source code](https://github.com/joe-ervin05/atomicbase/blob/main/CONTRIBUTING.MD)